12.1. An Introduction To Polymorphism

 appearing in Figure 3, the compiler can bind statement 1 to the Circle draw function, statement 2 to Rectangle, and statement 3 to Triangle.
 Programmers use three terms to name and describe this kind of binding:

-These terms are synonyms with the same meaning: the compiler can bind a function call to a specific set of machine instructions when it compiles the program.
+The terms are synonyms, meaning the compiler can bind a function call to a specific set of machine instructions when it compiles the program.
 Compile time-binding works most of the time - all the functions we have written this semester are processed this way.
-But as Figure 3 demonstrates, compile-time binding doesn't always work and is sometimes inconvenient.
+But, as Figure 3 demonstrates, compile-time binding doesn't always work and is sometimes inconvenient and awkward.
 Polymorphism allows us to write more elegant code that is easier to maintain.

 Polymorphism Requirements